 In the 19th century over 100 eyries were known from Britain, with birds breeding in Scotland, England and the Isle of Man, and 50 in Ireland.
 However, following prolonged persecution in the early 19th century, it became extinct in the UK with the last bird shot on Shetland in 1916.
 Habitat loss was not a factor.

 In western Europe, numbers also declined dramatically and its range contracted during the 19th and first half of the 20th centuries due mainly to persecution but also to environmental pollution (e.g. mercury, organochlorines).
-This trend has been in reverse in the north-west of the range since the 1970s, but it is still in decline in south-east Europe.
+This trend has been in reverse in the north-west of the range since the 1970s.

-Globally, current threats include loss and degradation of wetlands, increasing human disturbance, indiscriminate use of poisons, collisions with wind turbines, and reduced availability of suitable habitat, and susceptibility to environmental pollution leading to reduced breeding success.
+Globally, current threats include loss and degradation of wetlands, increasing human disturbance, indiscriminate use of poisons, collisions with wind turbines and overhead wires; reduced availability of suitable habitat, and susceptibility to environmental pollution leading to reduced breeding success.

 The 'Species Lead' at Scottish Natural Heritage